SCSU Faculty Scholar Award

 Who is Eligible

 The nominated work must be a product, such as a book, article, invention, work of art or artistic performance.
 It must have appeared within the past five years and must have won recognition by scholars and/or critics outside the CSCU system.

 A cash prize of $2,500 and a commemorative plaque accompany the award.

 How to Apply

 Download the Faculty Scholar Award application (.pdf).
 Send complete application packets to Academic Affairs, EN A 210, addressed to the chair of the Faculty Scholar Award Committee.
 The Faculty Scholar Award Committee is elected by faculty referendum, and a new chair is elected annually.
-All nominations must be accompanied by an application packet containing an information sheet with the following items:
+Application packets must contain an information sheet with the following items:

 - name of the applicant;

 - name or title of the work put forth for evaluation;

 - complete bibliographic information or production data (date, place, agency, etc.);